Federal judge blocks Texas' SB4 immigration law that would criminalize migrant crossings

 Crossing into the U.S. outside of a port of entry is already illegal under federal law, but the Texas law would've criminalized the action at the state level.
 It would allow state law enforcement officials to stop and detain anyone suspected of entering Texas unlawfully and empower state judges to issue de facto deportation orders.

+SB4 includes a provision that bars state officials from arresting migrants in certain locations, including schools, places of worship and health care facilities.

+The law would also allow Texas magistrates to order migrants suspected of committing the new illegal entry or reentry crimes to return to Mexico as an alternative to continuing their prosecution.
+Those found to violate those orders could be charged with a second-degree felony.

-Texas Gov. Greg Abbott, a Republican, signed SB4 into law.
-He has argued it's needed to deter illegal crossings along his state's border with Mexico.
+Texas Gov. Greg Abbott, a Republican, signed SB4 into law, arguing it's needed to deter illegal border crossings.
+More than 2 million migrants were apprehended by U.S. Border Patrol agents along the southern border in both fiscal years 2022 and 2023, the highest levels on record.

 But the Biden administration said the state law interferes with federal immigration enforcement.
 Other critics of the measure have also said it could lead to racial profiling and overwhelm county jails and public safety resources.